Sereno1710/feup-lbaw/wiki/ebd.md

   WHERE auction_id = NEW.auction_id
   ORDER BY amount DESC
   LIMIT 1;
-  SELECT price, state INTO i_price, current_state
+  SELECT initial_price, state INTO i_price, current_state
   FROM Auction
   WHERE id = NEW.auction_id;
   SELECT balance INTO user_balance